k94ll13nn3/AutoConstructor/README.md

 ### ACONS12

- `addParameterless` option used on type whose base type does not have a parameterless constructor.
+The `addParameterless` option is used on a type whose base type does not have a parameterless constructor.

 ### ACONS99